 The most important question then is how it feels in warmer weather, especially if you’re a hot sleeper who really wants to try a weighted blanket.
 I definitely think it’s more breathable and cooler than the microfleece Gravity blanket.
 But it’s not cooling, just to be pedantic once again.

 Compared to other weighted blankets I’ve tested this past year, I think the Bearaby and the Baloo are even more breathable.
 The Gravity blanket is better than the Luxome, the Layla, Weighted Evolution, YnM, and Quility, for example.

 So on balance, I personally prefer the cooling cover as I’m a naturally hot sleeper.
 But my wife, in contrast, prefers the soft cozy feel of the signature Gravity blanket.
 So really, it’s down to you and your choice.

-Generation 3 Gravity blanket with an upgraded zipper system
+4. Generation 3 Gravity Blanket with the new zipper system